fast-programmer/message_driven_app/README.md

 # Event-Driven Architecture Demo with Ruby on Rails

-This project illustrates how to build an event-driven architecture in Ruby on Rails, following many Doman Driven Design principles.
+This project illustrates how to build an event-driven architecture in Ruby on Rails, following many Doman Driven Design best practices.

-## Benefits of Event-Driven Architecture
+## Benefits of Event-Driven Architecture (EDA)

+1. **Simplicity**: A shared, event-centric conceptual model provides a unified, non-technical understanding across different system components and stakeholders, reducing complexity and facilitating clearer communication.

+2. **Visibility**: By centralizing event logging it becomes easier to monitor, troubleshoot, and debug system issues.

-1. **Scalability**: Event-driven architectures are typically highly scalable.
+3. **Scalability**: EDA's are highly scalable.
 They can handle high volumes of events and adapt to changes in these volumes over time.

-2. **Decoupling**: EDA promotes loose coupling between system components, as each component only knows about the event and how to handle it.
+4. **Decoupling**: EDA promotes loose coupling between system components, as each component only knows about the event and how to handle it.
 This allows developers to work on individual components without impacting the whole system.

-3. **Resiliency**: By separating the event producers from the consumers, your system becomes more resilient.
+5. **Resiliency**: By separating the event producers from the consumers, the system becomes more resilient.
 If one part of the system fails, it won't directly affect the others.

-4. **Asynchronous Communication**: EDA supports asynchronous communication between system components, allowing for non-blocking interactions.

-5. **Better User Experience**: By responding to user interactions in real time, EDA can provide a more dynamic, responsive user experience.

-6. **Easier Troubleshooting and Debugging**: By centralizing event logging, it becomes easier to monitor, troubleshoot, and debug system issues, since you can follow the path of events through your system.

-It includes a stateless application service (`User.create`) that performs operations within a database transaction to create a `Models::User` and add an unpublished `Models::Event` associated with the user.

-Additionally, it includes an out-of-band message publishing script that picks up unpublished messages and pushes them out to a handler, marking it as published or failed.

 ## Getting Started